team-octoo/planter-cli/README.md

 npm install -g @team-octoo/planter

 ## Usage
+After installing this package globally, there are 2 important commands.
+(but there are much more, run ***planter -h*** to see all)

+***planter init***
+This command creates a React or React-Native project.
+React uses the latest Vite react-ts template.
+React-Native is the latest RN template without expo.

+***planter install***
+This command will read the planter config json file in the directory and install everything accordingly.

+## Help
-After installing this package globally, run command "planter -h" in your command-line terminal.
+Run command "planter -h" in your command-line terminal.
-Commands should be run in the root-folder of a react or react-native installation.

-"planter" is the script-command which initialises the CLI.

-## Information
+## Contributors
 This package has been created by the lovely people at [Octoo](https://octoo.be)

 Found a bug or want to extend this package?